faircloth-lab/phyluce/docs/tutorial_I.rst

     ├── illumiprocessor.log
     └── raw-fastq

-Within each organisms directory, there are more files and folders:
+Within each organism specific directory, there are more files and folders:

 .. code-block:: bash